 All incomplete (I) grades and conditions affecting graduation must be removed from the student's record by the last regular class period of the term.

 All credit course work affecting graduation must be completed by the regular class period of the term.

-A letter of instruction is mailed to degree candidates in March regarding deadlines and procedures for commencement-related activities including rental of caps and gowns through the Administration office.
+A letter of instruction is mailed to degree candidates in March regarding deadlines and procedures for commencement-related activities.

 Graduation Application Process